johanla0/johanla0/README.md

 - 👋 Hi, I’m Ivan aka @johanla0, Dipl.
 Eng. and a teacher
 - 👀 I’m interested in changing lives for the better by creating useful things
-- 🌱 I’m currently learning JavaScript  and Ruby on Rails
+- 🌱 My current area of interest is fullstack web development on JavaScript and Ruby on Rails
-- 💞️ I’m looking to collaborate on edtech services for teaching Russian as a foreign language
+- 💞️ I’m looking to collaborate on edtech services, especially for teaching Russian as a foreign language
-- 📫 How to reach me: feel free to drop a line: @johanla0 almost everywhere
+- 📫 How to reach me: feel free to drop a line: I'm johanla0 almost everywhere